Are you dealing with constipation, bloating, acid reflux, indigestion, or painful bowel movements?

-In this article, I'll talk about the difference between prebiotics and probiotics, where you can find them, and when to take them.
+In this article, I'll talk about prebiotics vs probiotics, where you can find them, and when to take them.

-The microbiome is the makeup and combination of all the bacteria, fungi, and virus colonies within and on your body.
-Generally, the relationship your body has with all these tiny microorganisms is symbiotic.
-That means the relationship benefits both of the participants involved.
+In short, the microbiome is the makeup and combination of all the bacteria, fungi, and virus colonies within and on your body.

 Prebiotic fibers occur naturally in foods or can be placed into supplements.